salahudeanIT1025/The-World/Lab8/readme.md

 COPPA, FERPA, and HIPAA restrict the collection of information on the internet by hiding important details about a person or service such as source code to a program or service, and medical files to a person or hospital records.
 Basically any information that is deemed sensitive will most likely be protected by one of these three.

 # Conclution
+This section was a toupher and longer section to say the least, but the amount you learnd in this section is almost overwhelming in a good way.
+The main topics we learned was relational data, Big data, Structured Query Language, SQL Injections, Code of Ethics, and last but not least Intellectual Property Ethical and Legal Implications.
+My personal favorite thing we learned about was the big data section where we learned about the sub catagories which were Data, Information, and Knowledge.